daveherrald/SA-attck_nav/README.md

 **NOTE**
 ```
 This fork of SA-attck_nav is an example of possible integration with
 other automation tools, in this case Ansible.

-Please also be aware this release requires TA-ansible-invoke.
+Additionally also be aware this release requires TA-ansible-invoke.
 ```

 This repository is part of a larger [Adversary Simulation project](https://github.com/timfrazier1/AdversarySimulation).
 The main page includes some installation guidance and information about other components.
 Please refer there for more information.